Gleyber Torres Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.45).
+- The Dodgers have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.

-- Dodgers pitchers combine to give up 71 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (75 total, 1.3 per game).

-- His last time out was on Thursday, April 20 against the Chicago Cubs, when the right-hander threw three innings, surrendering two earned runs while giving up five hits.
+- His most recent time out came on Tuesday against the Washington Nationals, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.

-- In four games this season, the 26-year-old has an ERA of 8.44, with 7.9 strikeouts per nine innings.
-Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.